There is more to selling your home than just getting top dollar from a buyer

-GRAND RAPIDS, Mich. — The process of selling a home may take more time and effort than you think.
+GRAND RAPIDS, Michigan — The process of selling a home may take more time and effort than you think.

 Realtor Tammy Jo Budzynski from TJ Homes advised there are four things sellers should consider when selling their home: